How Earned Media Drives AI Citations: Why 86% of Publications Never Get Cited

 | Forbes | 85 | +10 |

-Why AI engines exclude 86% of publications
+Why 86% of publications earn zero AI citations

 3. Query surface breadth.
 Publications cited across many query types carry more citation weight than those cited in a narrow vertical.
 A publication appearing in answers to enterprise software queries, fintech queries, and cybersecurity queries simultaneously builds a wider recognition surface than a high-prestige outlet with a single-category focus.

-How AI citation eligibility actually works
+How earned media creates AI citation eligibility

 | Discipline | Optimizes for | Success condition | Scope |